PriyanshiSangwan/AI-Interview-Coach/PROJECT_DOCUMENTATION.md

 The answer is completely unrelated.
 A follow-up would be repetitive.
 The interview should move to an independent question.

+This helps make the interview flow more similar to a real interviewer conversation.

-9. Handling Invalid Answers
+10. Handling Invalid or Meaningless Answers

-The system does not give high scores to meaningless answers.
+The system is designed not to reward meaningless responses with artificially high scores.

 Examples include:

-"hello"
-"hi"
-"test"
-"hello hello"
+hello
+hi
+test
+hello hello

-Meaningless responses receive very low scores and do not trigger unnecessary follow-up questions.
+Such responses receive very low evaluation scores and should not trigger unnecessary follow-up questions.

+This prevents users from achieving misleadingly high interview scores without providing meaningful answers.

-10. Technology Stack
+11. Technology Stack
 Frontend
 React
 Vite